Instructors Quick Reference Guide to SAS

 Students with Documented Disabilities:

-Students who may need an accommodation based on the impact of a disability must initiate the request with Disabled Students Programs and Services.
-DSPS staff will evaluate the request with required documentation, recommend reasonable accommodations, and prepare an Accommodation Letter for faculty and instructional staff for the current semester.
-Students should contact DSPS as soon as possible since advance notice is needed to coordinate accommodations.
-The main office for DSPS is located on the Kentfield campus in the Learning Resources Center, LC 115.
-The operating hours are Monday, Tuesday, Wednesday - 8:30 a.m. to 4:30 p.m.; Thursday – 8:30 a.m. to 7 p.m.; Friday – 9:45 a.m. to 4:30 p.m.
-Call us at 415.485.9406 or email at email@example.com for more information.
+Students who may need an accommodation based on the impact of a disability must initiate the request with Student Accessibility Services.
+SAS staff will evaluate the request with required documentation, recommend reasonable accommodations, and prepare an Accommodation Letter for faculty and instructional staff for the current semester.
+Students should contact SAS as soon as possible since advance notice is needed to coordinate accommodations.
+The main office for SAS is located on the Kentfield campus in the Learning Resources Center, LC 40.
+The operating hours are Monday, Tuesday, Wednesday, Thursday – 8:30 a.m. to 4:30 p.m.; Friday – 9:45 a.m. to 4:30 p.m.
+Call us at 415.485.9406 or email at firstname.lastname@example.org for more information.

-- Please refer students with questions about accommodations to DSPS.
-All arrangements for accommodations must be approved through DSPS.
+- Please refer students with questions about accommodations to SAS.
+All arrangements for accommodations must be approved through SAS.

 - Please protect student privacy and confidentiality by treating all disability-related information as confidential.
 Although faculty do not have the right to ask about the nature of the disability, if students choose to disclose their disability, this information should be treated confidentially.